hotwax/oms-documentation/NetSuite/Flows/Customer/Customer.md

 # Customer Feed

-Implementing a customer data sync process from our HotWax to NetSuite.
+To successfully create a sales order in NetSuite, it is a prerequisite to have the customer information pre-existing within NetSuite's database.
+Therefore, it is important to synchronize customer data from OMS to NetSuite before order creation.

-This synchronization is designed to ensure that customer information remains consistent and up-to-date across both systems.
-By establishing this integration.
+This integration flow is responsible to send the customer information from OMS to NetSuite.
+To ensure that the customer data is not repeatedly sent to NetSuite, this flow uses the NetSuite Customer ID to filter out the customers which are already sent to NetSuite.

-After the successful sync of customer data with NetSuite, the corresponding 'NetSuite_Customer_Id' will be automatically assigned and recorded in the Party Identification entity.
+The  NetSuite Customer ID gets assigned once this file is successfully consumed and customers created in NetSuite.
+A separate job takes care to export these customers from NetSuite and record the ID in Party Identification entity on OMS.
+The Party Identification Type ID used for this is 'NETSUITE_CUSTOMER_ID'.

 ### CSV Schema